Handshake: Students and Alumni

 With Handshake you can:

-Every Marquette student has an account with Handshake.
+Every current Marquette student - and those that graduated after May 2015 - have an existing Handshake account.
 It's easy to access your profile; just follow these steps:

 Personalize Profile: Personalizing your profile can be a great way to market yourself to employers on Handshake.
 To make edits to your profile, click on your name in the top right corner and select My Profile.
 You can add a short bio, work experiences, extracurriculars, skills, and much more.
 You are also able to upload documents such as a resume and/or a cover letter.